 How to shelter in place with your partner

 There are many reasons that couples might have to quickly shelter in place together.
-Natural disasters may strike and require partners to live together temporarily for a short period of time.
+Natural disasters may strike and require partners to live together temporarily.
 Other issues, such as COVID-19, are more long-term.
-Some of these relationships are as fresh as new matches, and some are as familiar as life-long partners.
-Moving in together may be the best option for partners, given their social, mental, physical, or financial needs.
-Plus, sharing household chores, possibly saving some money, and having your partner as a quarantine buddy are some great perks!
+You may even have issues at home and need another place to stay for a few days.
+Some relationships that temporarily shelter in place are as fresh as new matches, while some are more long-term.

 What makes moving in together challenging?